-In this guide, we’ll be diving into lens distortion.
+In either case, in this article, we’ll be diving into everything you need to know about lens distortion.

 - What is Lens Distortion?

 - What are The Types of Lens Distortion?

 - Alternate Theory to Lens Distortion

 - Why Is It Called Lens Distortion?

 - How to Prevent Lens Distortion?